MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 ### Shallow fetch

 > [!IMPORTANT]
 > New pipelines created after the [September 2022 Azure DevOps sprint 209 update](/azure/devops/release-notes/2022/sprint-209-update) have **Shallow fetch** enabled by default and configured with a depth of 1.
 Previously the default was not to shallow fetch.
+To check your pipeline, view the **Shallow fetch** setting in the [pipeline settings UI](/azure/devops/pipelines/repos/azure-repos-git#shallow-fetch).

 To disable shallow fetch, you can perform one of the following two options.